Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 1. Moisten a small piece of bandage with oil.

-2. Attach outside to the anus, secure with a bandage for the night.
+2. Apply externally to the anus, secure with a bandage overnight.

 This recipe after childbirth can be used for hemorrhoids instead of sea buckthorn suppositories.